hakobyansen/phpdto/README.md

 Run `vendor/bin/phpdto -f=item` to have your DTO class generated.
 It will be stored under namespace specified in phpdto.json config file combined with namespace postfix specified in your pattern.

-Given your are generating DTO class from the pattern shown in DTO Pattern section, then you will have following class generated.
+Given your are generating DTO class from the pattern shown in "DTO Pattern" section, then you will have following class generated.

 ```php
 <?php